Apple reportedly plans blue, orange, and gold 2018 iPhones, snubs Intel for 5G

 Apple’s future iPhone plans appear to be coming into sharper focus based on two separate reports today: The company is said to be planning new colors for 2018’s iPhones, and it is expected to dump modem supplier Intel for future 5G iPhones.

 According to TF International Securities’ well-sourced analyst Ming-Chi Kuo (via 9to5Mac), Apple is considering five colors for its upcoming iPhone 9: gray, white, blue, red, and orange.
-The 6.1-inch mid-range device is expected to include a full-front display with Face ID but use less expensive LCD technology and include a simpler rear camera.
+The 6.1-inch mid-range device is expected to include a full-front display with Face ID but also to use less expensive LCD technology and include a simpler rear camera.

 Apple has historically used bright colors to pump up sales of mid-range iPhones and iPods.
 Blue last appeared with the inexpensive plastic iPhone 5c, but orange has never been used in an iPhone before, which might enhance the new device’s collectibility.
-The current-generation iPhone 8 ships in space gray, silver-and-white, and red versions that are likely similar to the other three colors on Kuo’s list.
+The current-generation iPhone 8 ships in space gray, silver and white, and red versions that are likely similar to the other three colors on Kuo’s list.

 Kuo also expects that the 6.5-inch iPhone 11 Plus — or whatever Apple calls the larger sequel to the iPhone X — will come in three colors: black, white, and gold.
 The iPhone X already ships in black and white versions, but prototypes of an unreleased pink-tinted “blush gold” model surfaced before and after the device’s release, hinting that another option would eventually hit the market.